Khashiev/Java0/README.md

 # Chapter II
 ### General Rules
-- Use this page as the only reference.
-Do not listen to any rumors and speculations about how to prepare your solution.
+- Use this page as your only reference.
+Do not listen to rumors and speculations about how to prepare your solution.
-- Now there is only one Java version for you, 1.8.
-Make sure that compiler and interpreter of this version are installed on your machine.
+- There is only one Java version for you, 1.8.
+Make sure you have the compiler and interpreter for this version installed on your machine.
-- You can use IDE to write and debug the source code.
+- You can use the IDE to write and debug the source code.
-- The code is read more often than written.
-Read carefully the [document](https://www.oracle.com/technetwork/java/codeconventions-150003.pdf) where code formatting rules are given.
-When performing each task, make sure you follow the generally accepted [Oracle standards](https://www.oracle.com/java/technologies/javase/codeconventions-namingconventions.html).
+- The code is more often read than written.
+Carefully read the [document](https://www.oracle.com/technetwork/java/codeconventions-150003.pdf) where code formatting rules are given.
+When performing any task, make sure you follow the generally accepted [Oracle Standards](https://www.oracle.com/java/technologies/javase/codeconventions-namingconventions.html).

 - Comments are not allowed in the source code of your solution.
 They make it difficult to read the code.
-- Pay attention to the permissions of your files and directories.
+- Be aware of the permissions of your files and directories.
-- To be assessed, your solution must be in your GIT repository.
+- Your solution must be in your GIT repository to be evaluated.
-- Your solutions will be evaluated by your bootcamp mates.
+- Your solutions will be evaluated by your fellow bootcampers.
-- You should not leave in your "src" directory any other file than those explicitly specified by the exercise instructions.
+- You should not leave any files in your src directory other than those explicitly specified in the exercise instructions.
 It is recommended that you modify your .gitignore to avoid accidents.
-- When you need to get precise output in your programs, it is forbidden to display a precalculated output instead of performing the exercise correctly.
+- If you need accurate output in your programs, it is forbidden to display precalculated output instead of running the exercise correctly.
-- Have a question?
-Ask your neighbor on the right.
-Otherwise, try with your neighbor on the left.
+- Got a question?
+Ask your neighbor to the right.
+Otherwise, try your neighbor on the left.
-- Your reference manual: mates / Internet / Google.
+- Your reference guide: friends / Internet / Google.
 And one more thing.
-There's an answer to any question you may have on Stackoverflow.
-Learn how to ask questions correctly.
+For every question you have, there's an answer on Stackoverflow.
+Learn how to ask questions properly.
 - Read the examples carefully.
-They may require things that are not otherwise specified in the subject.
+They may require things not otherwise specified in the subject.
 - Use "System.out" for output.
 - And may the Force be with you!
-- Never leave that till tomorrow which you can do today ;)
+- Never leave till tomorrow what you can do today ;)

 # Chapter III
 ###  Rules of the Day
 - User-defined methods and classes are prohibited for all tasks of the day, except for user-defined static functions and procedures in the main class file of the solution.
-- All tasks contain a list of ALLOWED language constructs for the specific task.
+- All tasks include a list of ALLOWED language constructs for the specific task.
-- System::exit may be used for all tasks.
+- System::exit can be used for all tasks.

-- All tasks contain an example of how the application operates.
-The implemented solution must be identical to the specified output example for current input data.
+- All tasks include an example of how the application works.
+The implemented solution must be identical to the specified output example for the current input data.
-- For illustration purposes, the data entered by the user in task examples are preceded by an arrow (->).
-Do not take account of these arrows when implementing a solution!
+- For illustration purposes, user-entered data in task examples is preceded by an arrow (->).
+Do not consider these arrows when implementing a solution!

 P.S.
-Some tasks require a non-trivial approach because of the above-mentioned limitations.
-These limitations will teach you how to find solutions for automating actual business processes.
+Some problems require a non-trivial approach due to the limitations mentioned above.
+These limitations will teach you how to find solutions for automating real business processes.

 # Chapter IV
 ### Exercise 00 – Sum of Digits